-Not only does your air conditioner keep you comfortable, it’s also vital to your health through the dog days of summer.
-As a result, when the chilly air stops blowing or your AC won’t turn on at all, you’re not in a position to look around for several days.
+Not only does your air conditioner keep you comfortable, it’s also a health necessity through the heat of summer.
+As a result, when the chilly air quits blowing or the system won’t turn on at all, you’re not in a position to look around for several days.

-When your air conditioning dies in the middle of the summer, you don’t always have time to call around for competing quotes or research what you can expect to pay.
-Not knowing how much it may cost when the air conditioning service expert arrives can be intimidating, so we’re here to provide a few price ranges on some basic services so you won’t be shocked when All American Air Service Experts Heating & Air Conditioning shows up to get you cooling again.
+When your AC dies in the middle of the summer, you don’t always have time to look around for different quotes or research what you can expect to pay.
+Not knowing how much it may cost when the AC service expert arrives can be intimidating, so we’re here to provide some price ranges on some basic services so you won’t be shocked when All American Air Service Experts shows up to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Thermostat Replacement: $200 - $500